 Authors: Kedar Karmarkar, John Lewars, Sandeep R. Patil, Sandeep Naik, Kevin Gildea, Rakesh Chutke, Larry Coyne

-High speed IO workloads are moving away from the SAN to Ethernet and IBM® Spectrum Scale is pushing the network limits.
-The IBM Spectrum® Scale team has discovered that many existing infrastructure Ethernet networks used for years to support a variety of applications are not designed to provide a high-performance data path concurrently to many clients from many servers.
+High-speed I/O workloads are moving away from the SAN to Ethernet and IBM® Spectrum Scale is pushing the network limits.
+The IBM Spectrum® Scale team discovered that many infrastructure Ethernet networks that were used for years to support various applications are not designed to provide a high-performance data path concurrently to many clients from many servers.

 IBM Spectrum Scale is not the first product to use Ethernet for storage access.
-Technologies like Fibre Channel over Ethernet (FCoE), scale out NAS and IP connected storage (iSCSI and others) leverage Ethernet though IBM Spectrum Scale, as the leader in parallel IO performance, provides the best performance and value when used on a high-performance network.
-This paper is based on lessons learned in the field deploying IBM Spectrum Scale on Ethernet and InfiniBand networks.
+Technologies, such as Fibre Channel over Ethernet (FCoE), scale out NAS, and IP connected storage (iSCSI and others) use Ethernet though IBM Spectrum Scale as the leader in parallel I/O performance, which provides the best performance and value when used on a high-performance network.
+This IBM Redpaper publication is based on lessons that were learned in the field by deploying IBM Spectrum Scale on Ethernet and InfiniBand networks.

 Table of contents

 Chapter 2.
-Network planning and best practices for IBM Spectrum Scale/IBM ESS
+Network planning and best practices for IBM Spectrum Scale and IBM Elastic Storage System

 Appendix B. nsdperf command examples